Human Body Needs Water

 Approximately six to eight glasses of a variety of fluids can be consumed each day.
 More than eight glasses may be needed for physically active people, children, people in hot or humid environments, and breastfeeding women.
 Less water may be needed for sedentary people, older people, people in a cold environment or people who eat a lot of high-water content foods.

-If you want to learn more about the science behind how your body works and how to get health purchased our 21 Day Weight Loss Program.
-It will teach you everything from healthy eating to exercise and much more to get you to lose weight and be healthy.
+If you want to learn more about the science behind how your body works and how to get healthy, purchased our 21 Day Weight Loss Program.
+It will teach you everything from healthy eating to exercise and much more to get you to lose weight, feel great, and look amazing!